Bug control at the barn – for YOU!

 - If you are still struggling, call your local agriculture extension agency for tips, advice, and consultation in your area.
 Many universities have ag extensions, as do many counties and municipalities.
 These guys can help you with your very specific area!

-How do you keep the bugs away on YOU?
+How do you keep the bugs away from YOU?